-Your application icon can range from a logo to an object like the paint bucket in Figure .
+Your application icon can range from a logo to an object like the paint bucket in Figure 4-12 on page 52.
 An icon that looks "real" looks more like something that can be dragged and dropped and manipulated in other ways.